FindMySchool LogoFindMySchool

 If you are comparing options, FindMySchool’s local comparison tools can help you view nearby secondaries side by side, then narrow down by commute and admissions fit.

-For context, Nottingham City Council’s normal admissions round for Reception entry for September 2026 opened in October 2025, with the closing date of 15 January 2026 for children born between 1 September 2021 and 31 August 2022.
+For context, Nottingham City Council’s normal admissions round for Reception entry for September 2027 opens on 2 November 2026, with the on-time application deadline of 15 January 2027 and national offer day on 16 April 2027.
 That timeline is critical for state school applications, and it can still matter for independent families who want a state “backup” alongside an independent application.

 .